sanjay7178/cc-doc/content/en/docs/webinterface/views/nodes.md

 weight: 12
 ---

-{{< alert >}}TODO: Add Picture{{< /alert >}}
+{{< figure src="../../figures/nodesview_table.png" alt="Nodes View" width="100%" class="ccfigure mw-lg"
+    caption="Nodes View.
+This example shows the last two hours of the 'clock' metric of eight nodes.
+Node 'f0147' of the 'main' partition has an average below the configured 'alert' threshold, and is colored in red."
+>}}

 The nodes view, or systems view, is always called in respect to one specified cluster.
 It displays the current state of *all* nodes in that cluster in respect to *one* selected metric, rendered in form of [metric plots]({{< ref "plots#metric-plots" >}} "Metric Plots"), and *independent* of job meta data, i.e. without consideration for job start and end timestamps.

-*Please note:* The X-Axis of all plots rendered in this view are relative to the latest data point received from the collector daemon, and thus, the time displayed reaches *backward* as indicated by negative X-axis labels.
+{{< alert >}}*Please note:* The X-Axis of all plots rendered in this view are relative to the latest data point received from the collector daemon, and thus, the time displayed reaches *backward* as indicated by negative X-axis labels.{{< /alert >}}

 ### Selection Bar

+{{< figure src="../../figures/nodesview_navbar.png" alt="Nodes View" width="100%" class="ccfigure mw-lg">}}

 Selections regarding the display, and update, of the plots rendered in the node table can be performed here: